dabarayao/contactup/README.md

-# A contacup web and mobile training app to save contacts.
+# Contacup, web and mobile training app to save any contacts.